stefaniel92/career-path-test/README.md

 8. Put the comment about reviewing your answers outside of each answer.

 9. Make sure the test doesn't break if you change your answers after filling in your last answer.

+10. Have a better loading state for when the API is connecting